yash04747/docs/docs/core-fields/ace-editor.md

 ```

 ## Example Usage
-This example in based on the example usage provided above.
+This example in based on the code above.
 Be sure to change `$redux_demo` to the value you specified
 in your [opt_name](../configuration/global_arguments.md#opt_name) argument.

 ```php